BillBrousalis/NXP-UTIL/README.md

 Develop your algorithm in `Python3` before writting large amounts of C code.

+Runs `server-side` for speed.

-Not as fast, but useful nontheless.
+Not super fast, but useful nontheless.

 **Recommended (if not debugging):** 0 Clients